 ### BIMI

-BIMI can show a brand logo in some inboxes, but it depends on strong authentication and inbox support.
+BIMI can show a brand logo in some inboxes, but logo display depends on strong authentication and inbox support.

 BIMI stands for Brand Indicators for Message Identification.
-In simple terms, it is a way for some inboxes to show a verified brand logo beside authenticated email.
+In simple terms, BIMI lets some inboxes show a verified brand logo beside authenticated email.

-BIMI is not the first thing to set up.
-It usually depends on strong DMARC enforcement and other brand verification steps.
-If SPF, DKIM, DMARC, permission, and list quality are weak, a logo will not fix the sending program.
+Do not set up BIMI first.
+BIMI usually depends on strong DMARC enforcement and other brand verification steps.
+If SPF, DKIM, DMARC, permission, or list quality is weak, a logo will not fix the sending program.

 A BIMI setup usually has three parts.
 First, your regular email authentication must be strong.
-Second, a BIMI DNS record points to a logo file.
-Third, some mailbox providers require a certificate or verified mark certificate before showing the logo.
+Second, a BIMI DNS record must point to a logo file.
+Third, some mailbox providers require a certificate or verified mark certificate before they show the logo.

-Support varies by inbox provider, so not every subscriber will see the logo even when BIMI is configured correctly.
-BIMI should be treated as brand polish, not as the foundation of deliverability.
+BIMI support varies by inbox provider.
+Some subscribers will not see the logo even when BIMI is configured correctly.
+Treat BIMI as brand polish, not as the foundation of deliverability.

-Before BIMI, make sure the sender identity, [SPF](https://mailrith.com/guides/spf.md), [DKIM](https://mailrith.com/guides/dkim.md), [DMARC](https://mailrith.com/guides/dmarc.md), [DMARC Alignment](https://mailrith.com/guides/dmarc-alignment.md), content, permission, and list quality are solid.
+Before you set up BIMI, make sure the sender identity, [SPF](https://mailrith.com/guides/spf.md), [DKIM](https://mailrith.com/guides/dkim.md), [DMARC](https://mailrith.com/guides/dmarc.md), [DMARC Alignment](https://mailrith.com/guides/dmarc-alignment.md), content, permission, and list quality are solid.

 1. Set up SPF, DKIM, and DMARC first.